Monday Year 2

 Bromstone offers rich, varied and inclusive sport through the curriculum with children learning a variety of sports via the curriculum.
 Sports include, hockey, basketball, tag rugby, netball, dodgeball, bench ball, rounders, cricket, handball, OAA, swimming, dance, gymnastics and athletics.

 Our extra-curricular opportunities include basketball, tag rugby, netball, dodgeball, , rounders, cricket, handball, swimming, dance, gymnastics and athletics.
 This clubs are well attended and have competitive opportunities during the year via The Thanet Passport Scheme that we pay in to on a yearly basis.
 (Thanet Passport Report can be found on the website)

-Thanks to the annual Sports Grant (please see separate documentation on the website) we are also able to offer sports opportunities for children at lunchtimes on a daily basis.
+Thanks to the Sports Premium funding (please see separate documentation on the website) we are also able to offer sports opportunities for children at lunchtimes on a daily basis.
 We understand and recognise the need for the children to be physically active every day and for children to make healthy choices.
-The Sports Grant is also used to fund a number of PE intervention groups which focus on being more physically active and making healthy choices, promoting well-being and involvement, improving self-esteem and confidence, and also providing a gifted and talented PE group for the more able learners in PE.
+The Sports Premium funding is also used to fund a number of PE intervention groups which focus on being more physically active and making healthy choices, promoting well-being and involvement, improving self-esteem and confidence, and also providing a gifted and talented PE group for the more able learners in PE.
 The children are being encouraged to be active for 60 minutes every day, and a member of the school council, in every class, is responsible for the record chart of daily activity.
 The children are rewarded with stickers and certificates.